KamranSar/ATS-Mono/docs/src/routing/README.md

 ## Router Guards

 :::warning
-When using the router guards, remember to define the `roles` Array in the route object.
+When using the router guards, remember to define the `hasAnyRoles` or `hasAllRoles` Array in the Route Config.
 :::

 Two guards are provided to us called `hasAnyRoles` & `hasAllRoles`.
 These guards can be found in `@/router/guards/`